"Worldwide, 125 million people are dealing with the effects of psoriasis."

 Last, but certainly not least, don't forget herbs and spices.
 Often overlooked, herbs and spices such oregano, rosemary, garlic, basil, ginger, and turmeric, are a great part of an anti-inflammatory diet.
 Turmeric is loaded with antioxidants and proven inflammation fighting powerhouses, and oregano has 20 times more antioxidant power than many other herbs and four times more than blueberries.

 Also, don’t forget to supplement with curcumin.
 The active ingredient in turmeric is curcumin.
 It's known for its potent health properties, as it relates to psoriasis and skin health.
 A 2012 scientific review specifically notes curcumin's ability to alter TNF cytokine expression, which are known to play an essential role in the start and continuation of psoriatic lesions.
 When it comes to curcumin, you need to have the right formula.
-You can't just buy any curcumin off the shelf or just eat the curcumin in its raw form.
+You can't just buy any curcumin off the shelf or just eat the turmeric in its raw form.
 It needs to be formulated together with the right ingredients to unleash its healing potential.
 Smarter Curcumin is the most active form of curcumin available.
-Thousands of studies show that turmeric and curcumin have significant inflammation-fighting benefits for joint health, heart health, brain health, digestive health, immune health, healthy aging, vibrant skin.
+Thousands of studies show that turmeric and curcumin have significant inflammation-fighting benefits for joint health, heart health, brain health, digestive health, immune health, healthy aging, and vibrant skin.

 Psoriasis Preventing Smoothie